TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-Overview-R-T-Infrastructure.md

 <br/><br/>
 We will need several components for this infrastructure.
 In each blog I will go into a lot more detail of components, this first blog is just an overview of everything.
 A Management server:
-- Docker  for building images and pushing to our private docker registry
+- Docker --- For building images and pushing to our private docker registry
-- Gitea  a light weight git repistory
+- Gitea --- A light weight git repistory
-- GoCD  an easy to use CI/CD
+- GoCD --- An easy to use CI/CD
-- Ansible  A python based automation which will be used to automate the entire infrastructure
+- Ansible --- A python based automation which will be used to automate the entire infrastructure
-- kubectl  for managing the Kubernetes infrastructure
+- kubectl --- For managing the Kubernetes infrastructure
 <br/><br/>

 K3s: